-- Provides treatment methods and advice, including nutritional therapy and Chinese medicine medicated dietary plan
+- Provides treatment methods and advice, including nutritional therapy and the Chinese medicine dietary plan

-- Prepares for advanced study within Integrative Cardiovascular Chinese Medicine
+- Prepares readers for advanced study within Integrative Cardiovascular Chinese Medicine

 Researchers in biomedical science studying cardiology and clinicians practicing Chinese Medicine within the cardiovascular field